What Is a Cornice vs Valance & Should I add it to My Window?

 A cornice is a hardtop window treatment covering only the upper part of the window.
 It is very structured and is usually made of styrofoam, foam insulation, or wood.
 The wood may be stained or painted, or it may be covered with fabric.
 There is no loose fabric involved, which is what sets a cornice apart from a valance.

 A window cornice is different from an architectural cornice, which refers to decorated trim located where the wall meets the roof.
 Architectural cornices may be located inside or outside a building.
-They were once a functional element that supported the building but have now become much more decorative.
+They were once a functional element that supported the building but have now become much more of a decorative feature.

 The ancient Greeks popularized the cornice, and it’s been around ever since.
-The ever-popular crown molding is a good example of a modern indoor cornice.
+The ever-popular crown cornice moulding is a good example of a modern indoor cornice.
 If someone is talking about a cornice, make sure to clarify whether it’s a window cornice or an architectural cornice.

 What Is a Valance?